Homepage of Laura Smithies

 Last year, I started a Bunny Outreach program.
 The special education students at Roosevelt High School are growing herbs for my bunnies at a local community garden.
 I bring my bunnies into their class, and to the garden and teach them about bunny care and feeding.
 This year I will give several talks to a local math club for gifted students (at Stanton).
 Please contact me, if you would like me to work with your gifted (or struggling) math students.

-For the last four years, I have been a coach or assistant coach in basketball and soccer in the All Star Training Club.
+For the last five years, I have been a coach or assistant coach in basketball and soccer in the All Star Training Club.
 This is an athletic organization for mentally or physically challenged people.
-I am also a trainer for Special Olympics atheletes in soccer and track.
+I am also a trainer for Special Olympics athletes in soccer and track.